This post may contain affiliate links. Please read our disclosure policy.

 Nut free

 Paleo baking recipes so often rely on almond flour, and if you can’t have nuts that can be a big hurdle.
-I’d really recommend that you try my coconut flour pancakes, which are naturally nut-free.
+Instead, try my coconut flour pancakes, which are naturally nut-free.

 You can try using finely sifted and blanched hazelnut or sunflower seed flour.
-If ou choose sunflower seed flour, there may be a chemical reaction with the baking soda that causes your pancakes to have a green color, but it's still safe to eat.
+If you choose sunflower seed flour, there may be a chemical reaction with the baking soda in baking powder that causes your pancakes to have a light green color, but they're still safe to eat.

 Egg free